lee-lindley/plsql_utilities/README.md

 It isn't Perl, but it makes some Perlish things a bit easier in PL/SQL.
-We also get handy methods for splitting Comma Separated Value (CSV) text into lines and fields, which you can use independent of the Perlish methods.
+We also get handy methods for splitting Comma Separated Value (CSV) text into lines and fields, which you can use independent of the Perlish methods, and even one that turns a CSV clob into a private temporary table.

 > There is valid argument
 that when you are programming in a language you should use the facilities of that language,